apache/drill/_docs/sql-reference/sql-commands/030-create-table-as.md

 ---
 You can create tables in Drill by using the CTAS command:

-    CREATE TABLE new_table_name AS <query>;
+    CREATE TABLE <table name> AS <query>;

+*table name* is a unique table table, optionally prefaced by a storage plugin name, such as dfs, a workspace, such as tmp, and a path to the write location using dot notation and back ticks.
-where query is a SELECT statement.
-Each table you create must have a unique name.
-You can include an optional column list for the new table.
-For example:
+*query* is a SELECT statement that can include an optional column list for the new table.

+Example:

-    create table logtable(transid, prodid) as select transaction_id, product_id from ...
+    CREATE TABLE logtable(transid, prodid) AS SELECT transaction_id, product_id FROM ...

 You can store table data in one of three formats: